BingCoke/pouchdb-adapter-sqlite/README.md

 - [x] [OP SQLite (@op-engineering/op-sqlite)](https://github.com/OP-Engineering/op-sqlite)
 - [ ] Other SQLite implementations conforming to the interface specification

+## Upcoming Features

+1. **More Efficient Attachment Handling**
+   Currently, the adapter uses pouchdb's official adapter-util to first convert data to binary string format.
+However, some SQLite implementations require converting this binary string to Uint8Array for storage.
+This creates unnecessary overhead when the input data is already in Uint8Array format.
+We plan to optimize this conversion pipeline to improve performance.

+2. **Extended SQLite Support**
+   We welcome community contributions through issues and pull requests to add support for additional SQLite implementations.
+Our roadmap includes expanding compatibility with more SQLite variants.

 ## Usage

 When creating a PouchDB instance, specify the `adapter` name as `sqlite` and configure the `sqliteImplementation` setting.
 Make sure to first inject the sqlite-core plugin, followed by the specific SQLite implementation plugin.